vtexdocs/help-center-content/docs/tutorials/en/how-to-create-a-benefit-using-price-table.md

 ---
-title: How to create a benefit using price table
+title: 'How to create a benefit using price table'
 id: pIwaCYDwWqpbao6GahcjT
 status: PUBLISHED
 createdAt: 2019-06-17T20:59:23.665Z